viames/pair/README.md

 $form = new Form();

-$form->input('serialNumber')			// return a FormControl object
+$form->text('serialNumber')			    // return a FormControl subclass
      ->label('Serial number')			// set the label text and return the FormControl object ->labelClass('my-label-class');    // set the class for the label of this FormControl

 // or apply to all labels in the Form as follows